PythonRocks1234/libfat-nitrofs-run-tutorial/README.md

     - auto obtain ip address can be yes
     - auto obtain dns must be set to no
     - primary dns should be "164.132.44.106" (wiimmfi server), other servers can be used
+    - click test connection (it should be successful)
+4. congrats